oslabs-beta/troveql-demo/README.md

 #### Download TroveMetrics
 Now go to the <a href="https://www.troveql.io/" target="_blank" rel="noopener noreferrer">TroveQL website</a> and download the desktop application for your OS (macOS, Windows, Linux).

-#### Install all the dependencies
-Install all the dependencies for the Demo App by running `npm install` on your command line in the /client, /server, and root folders.

 #### Run the demo
 1. Open your downloaded TroveMetrics desktop application.
+2. Next, install all the dependencies for the Demo App by running `npm install` on your command line in the /client, /server, and root folders.
-2. On your command line, run `npm start` to start the Demo App on http://localhost:8080/.
+3. Finally, run `npm start` from the root directory to start the Demo App on http://localhost:8080/.
-2. Click around and see the TroveQL cache in action through TroveMetrics!
+4. Click around and see the TroveQL cache in action from TroveMetrics!

 #### (Optional) Configure your instance of TroveQL
 In the index.ts file in the /server folder, you can customize your TroveQL cache configuration: